 Automated Processes vs. Manual Routine Tasks

-HR employees’ daily to-do lists usually comprise repetitive tasks such as preparing payroll, entering leave and managing hours worked.
+HR employees’ daily to-do lists usually comprise repetitive tasks such as preparing payroll, entering leave, and managing hours worked.
 If there is one HR employee for about 100 employees, manual processing can take weeks.
-More often than not it even requires somebody full-time.
+More often than not it even requires somebody to handle them full-time.

 Employee Self Service

 HR employees are responsible for keeping personnel files up to date at all times, which involves tasks such as collecting data on leave and hours worked, accessing or searching personnel files, and updating data – for each and every employee.
 If there are 100 employees, this can be very time-consuming.

 With Personio, your employees enter this information themselves so that you no longer need to deal with it at all.